oraveczt/Domoticz-Zigate-Wiki/en-eng/Plugin-Installation-on-Synology-NAS.md

 * The GitHub server Synology package must be installed .
 Install Git Server package via Diskstation.
 We don't need the 'Server' part of the GitHub Server package, just the 'git command', so no specific configurations are required.
 * it is assumed that you have 'root'/'admin' right access with the use of 'sudo' command

-## Installation of the Plugin
+## Installation of the Plugin - The plugins folder is located in /usr/local/domoticz/var/plugins on Synology!

-cd /volume1/domoticz
+cd /volume1/domoticz/var
 cd plugins
 git clone https://github.com/sasu-drooz/Domoticz-Zigate.git